denyred/PAD/Readme.md

 ### Scaling

-Both microservices will be horizontally scaled using Kubernetes, ensuring the platform can handle traffic spikes efficiently.
+Both microservices will be horizontally scaled using Kubernetes, ensuring the platform can handle traffic spikes efficiently..